 Before you send or upload a resume to apply for a job, it's important to proofread it so it's perfect.
 Your resume and its accompanying cover letter both represent the professionalism that you would bring to the position you’re applying for.
 Thus, even simple mistakes like a typo or grammatical error can cost you a job interview.

 How to Proofread Effectively

-Finally, read the resume backwards, sentence by sentence.
+Finally, read the resume backward, sentence by sentence.
 This is a very useful proofreading technique since it forces you to slow down and pay close attention to each phrase and sentence.

 Resume Proofreading Checklist